skannea/ha2web/README.md

 `/config/www/ha2web_example.html`

 An example HTML file that can be used as a template or as a start point for your own files.
 It also contains the required JavaScript code.
-The example is made in a way that works for a simple application.
-For a more complex applications

 # Coding

 ## HTML code
 The page HTML code in this example is kept as simple as possible.
 Only the body part is shown.

       <body onLoad="start()">